 Set properties for the analysis

-After you initialize the analysis, you need to set the properties for the analysis.
+After you initialize the analysis, you must set the properties for the analysis.
 To determine the properties that are supported by an analysis object and understand how a given property can influence the analysis, see the help topic for the particular object (available under the Classes category in the help).
 Many of the properties are set using Python enumeration objects, a set of symbolic names representing some constant values.
 For example, the time units for the analysis can be set to minutes using the Minutes member from the arcpy.nax.TimeUnits enumeration.
 The help topic for an object describes whether a property needs to be set as an enumeration.
-It also specifies the name of the enumeration you should use.
+It also specifies the name of the enumeration to use.

 The following code snippet shows how to set the properties for the service area analysis.
 The snippet assumes that you have already initialized the service area analysis object.